open-telemetry/opentelemetry-specification/specification/logs/api.md

 `Logger`: implementations MAY return the same instance regardless of parameter values.

-Implementations MUST NOT require users to repeatedly obtain an Logger again with the same name+version+schema_url+event_domain+include_trace_context+attributes to pick up configuration changes.
+Implementations MUST NOT require users to repeatedly obtain a Logger again with the same name+version+schema_url+event_domain+include_trace_context+attributes to pick up configuration changes.
 This can be achieved either by allowing to work with an outdated configuration or by ensuring that new configuration